-Article 21.- Disclosure of Information.
-Banks must disclose information in their Audited Financial Statements which enables the user to evaluate the risk profile of the Bank's securities portfolio on the basis of the criteria laid down in the International Accounting Standards or the Standard Accounting Practices Generally Accepted in the United States of America (US-GAAP).
+Article 2112: Disclosure of Information.
+The Banks will reveal in their Audited Financial Statements the information that will allow the user to evaluate the profile of risk in the securities investment portfolio of the Bank based on the criteria established in the International Accounting Standards or the United States Generally Accepted Accounting Principles (US-GAAP).

-Article 22.- Custody of Securities.
+Article 22: Custody of Securities.
 When it comes to custody of securities, Banks may elect to have custody of their securities themselves or may contract such custody services from a custody company or use the services offered by brokerage firms or banking institutions.
 The custody companies and services contracted by the Banks must be acceptable to the Superintendency.